Tw33t3r/OptitrackDemo/README.md

 This novel interaction method allows for the weight of an object to add a stronger sense of kinesthetic movement.

 # The Game
-The player with a steamVR is sent into a virtual lab room where they can fight invading monsters using a hammer, magic sword, or magic staff.
+The player with a steamVR headset is sent into a virtual lab room where they can fight invading monsters using a hammer, magic sword, or magic staff.

 # Environment Layout
 ![Running Image](images/Optitrack1.png)